pattern-lab/patternlab-node/packages/docs/src/docs/pattern-pseudo-patterns.md

 ## Adding Pseudo-Patterns to Your Project

 Adding a pseudo-pattern is as simple as naming it correctly and following the [pattern-specific JSON file](/docs/creating-pattern-specific-values/) instructions for organizing its content.
-Let's look at a simple example where we want to show an emergency notification on our homepage Mustache template.
+Let's look at a simple example where we want to show an emergency notification on our homepage Handlebars template.
 Our `templates/` directory might look like this:

     article.hbs
     blog.hbs